 8. E. ii.)
 WTC: Steve Gilbert gave a verbal report for Wisconsin on the status of the walleye fisheries.
 Fingerlings: 50,000 fingerlings were released in southern Wisconsin where their release seems to be working better.
 Northern Wisconsin waters are not really benefitting from the release of the increased size of fingerlings.
 300,000 fingerlings went to meet existing quotas for northern Wisconsin.
 Regulations: New rules were passed for Wisconsin’s regulations.
 A statewide trolling rules was passed but there are different rules county by county because of sunset rules.
 Staff Issues: There are now 5 fish supervisors for Wisconsin’s DNR.
 5 Fishery biologists were hired.
 4 of 5 fish technician jobs were filled.

 8. E. iii.)
 ETC: State Updates Summaries are provided from States and Provinces at Winter Business Meeting only; Complete summary of state reports will be completed and included with the minutes following the meeting.
 Matthew Perrion talked about the growth rates of Nebraska muskies.
+For all state and provincial updates see attached sheet.

 8. E. iv.)
-Dan Nelson, Dakota Chapter representative led the discussion of brief updates on centrarchid-related research/management/conservatio
+Dan Nelson, Dakota Chapter representative led the discussion of brief updates on centrarchid-related research/management/conservation

 9. Old Business:

 9. A.) ETC: Esocid(s) Symposia for 2020 AFS Meeting-Columbus, Ohio.
 Cory Kovacs suggested that the ETC will probably present two symposia at the 2020 annual meeting.
+ETC not interested in a new book as the Muskie Symposium book should be completed in either 2018 or 2019.

 9. B.) WTC: John Bruner said the WTC should organize a walleye/sauger symposium at the AFS 150th Anniversary, August 30-September 3, 2020, in Columbus, Ohio in order to highlight the WTC and promote interest.
 He pointed out that at the Seattle meeting in 2011, Bruner and Bruce Barton organized a very successful 1.5 day long walleye symposium based mostly on the AFS walleye book.
 Bruner said the 2020 symposium papers should be published in a new AFS walleye book.
-Another possibility would be a dedicated issue of the AFS Journal of Fisherie Management.
+Another possibility would be a dedicated issue of the AFS Journal of Fisheries Management.

 A motion to adjourn the joint meeting was made by Jordan Weeks and seconded by Justin VanDeHey.
 Motion was carried and the meeting adjourned at 4:08 pm.